Installing Octez#

 If the node complains that it is configured for another network, you’ll have to remove the node configuration file before running it:

-You may check when your node is bootstrapped by running octez-client
+You may check when your node is bootstrapped by running octez-client inside the node’s container:

 You may stop and restart the node as needed.
 For instance if the Octez version you are using requires to upgrade the version of the storage, you can restart the node after upgrading the storage:

-docker compose -f $PROTO.yml stop octez-node
+docker compose -f bake.yml stop node

-docker compose -f $PROTO.yml run octez-node octez-upgrade-storage
+docker compose -f bake.yml run --rm node octez-node upgrade storage --data-dir /var/run/tezos/node/data

-docker compose -f $PROTO.yml up octez-node
+docker compose -f bake.yml up

 Building Docker Images Locally#